-The members of our organization and compensation committee during 2014 were Mr. Fehr, Dr. Lee, Dr. Mendelsohn and Dr. Sinskey, who resigned from our board effective January 30, 2015.
-No other person served as a member of our organization and compensation committee during 2014.
+The members of our organization and compensation committee during 2015 were Mr. Dineen, who joined our organization and compensation committee in June 2015, Dr. Lee, Dr. Mendelsohn, Dr. Sinskey, who resigned from our board in January 2015, and Mr. Fehr, who resigned from our board in June 2015.
+No other person served as a member of our organization and compensation committee during 2015.
 None of our executive officers serves as a member of the board of directors or compensation committee, or other committee serving an equivalent function, of any entity that has one or more executive officers who serve as members of our board of directors or our organization and compensation committee.
 None of the members of our organization and compensation committee is an officer or employee of Merrimack, nor have they ever been an officer or employee of Merrimack.